ValentinDSJ/OSS_snake_assignment/README.md

 npm install -g yarn
 ```

-If yarn is not working after running this command, try to close your terminal or reopen it.
+If yarn is not working after running this command, try to close your terminal and reopen it.
 Or visit https://classic.yarnpkg.com/lang/en/docs/install

 Then, to run the project, you must be at the root of the repository and run these following commands.